sourcegraph/sourcegraph-public-snapshot/dev/sg/README.md

 If an `sg.config.overwrite.yaml` file exists, its contents will be merged with the content of `sg.config.yaml`, overwriting where there are conflicts.
 This is useful for running custom command sets or adding environment variables specific to your work.

+You can run `sg run debug-env` to see the environment variables passed `sg`'s child processes.

 ### Examples

 #### Changing database configuration